-Mr. Darling: Mary, if I don't find my cufflinks, we're not going to the party.
-And if we don't go to the party, then I can never show my face in the office.
-And if I can't show my face in the office- (bumps head on top drawer) OUCH!
+Mr. Darling: Mary, unless I find my cufflinks, we don't go to the party.
+And if we don't go to the party, I can never show my face in the office again.
+And if I can never show— (bumps head on top drawer) OUCH!
 Narrator: Well...
 Mr. Darling was a practical man.

 Peter Pan tricks Smee by impersonating Captain Hook's voice:

 Peter Pan: For the last time, Mr Smee.
 Take the princess back to her people.
-UUNDERSTAAANDDD??? (the entire cave shook by his loud echo) Smee:(voice shaking) Uh, aye, aye, sir.
+UUNDERSTAAANDDD??? [the entire cave shakes by the loud echo] Smee:[voice shaking] Uh, aye, aye, sir.

 Mr. Darling's reaction to Mrs. Darling voicing her concern about Wendy mentioning that she had seen Peter Pan's shadow.
 The sheer sarcasm that's just dripping from his words is hilarious.